Baste-RainGames/RuntimeScriptField_Unity/README.md

     public FooReference fooRef;

     void Start() {
-        Debug.Log("The script you assigned to fooRef is: " + fooRef.script);
+        // the .script property returns the System.Type of the script Debug.Log("The script you assigned to fooRef is: " + fooRef.script);
+        //Add it with AddTo, which is typed!
+        Foo f = fooRef.AddTo(gameObject);
     }
 }
 ```

 In this case, only scripts containing something that inherits from Foo can be assigned to the field.
-ComponentReference is simply a ScriptReference<Component> with some utility methods.
+Note that AddTo is generic, so you always get a Foo back from FooReference.AddTo.
+ComponentReference is simply a ScriptReference<Component>, provided for convenience.

 # Why
 There has been a lot of forum threads throughout the years where people ask for exactly something like this.
 I figured I might as well share a solution.